louischatriot/nedb/README.md

 <img src="http://i.imgur.com/GdeQBmc.png" style="width: 25%; height: 25%; float: left;">

 **IMPORTANT NOTE: Please don't submit issues for questions regarding your code.
-Only actual bugs or feature requests will be answered, all others will be closed without comment.**
+Only actual bugs or feature requests will be answered, all others will be closed without comment.
+Also, please follow the <a href="#eee">bug reporting guidelines</a>.**

 **Embedded persistent database for Node.js, written in Javascript, with no dependency** (except npm modules), which